atharvasss/my-atomic-os-latest/README.md

 **Performance.
 Stability.
 Automation.**

 Atomic OS is a customized, immutable Fedora Silverblue 43 image designed to eliminate setup time.
-It delivers a "just works" experience for developers and gamers by automating application deployment and system optimization.
+It delivers a "just works" experience for developers and gamers by automating application deployment, system optimization, and environment configuration.

 ---